Mystery Play of Elche: Cadafal

 This is the platform on which much of the drama takes place.
-Roughly square in shape and covered in wood, it is raised to conceal the hollow that it contains.
-There is where some aerial devices descend, where actors change costumes, or disappear into.
+Roughly square in shape and covered in wood, it is raised to conceal a hollow beneath into which some aerial devices descend, where actors change costumes, or disappear into.
 It is located under the dome and the Heaven, but extends in part into the choir to connect the Sepulchre with the shaft of the Door of Heaven.

-In Elche, the Cadafal is, in words of Quirante Santacruz, "Mary's area, which contains the places that are hers exclusively, her house and her tomb.
-Here, the Virgin experiences all the process of sacralization and glorification that contains the work, it is the only place where celestial personages and earthly people live together".
+In Elche, the Cadafal is, in words of Quirante Santacruz, “Mary's area, which contains the places that are hers exclusively, her house and her tomb.
+Here, the Virgin experiences all the process of sacralization and glorification that contains the work, it is the only place where celestial personages and earthly people live together”.

-The term "cadafal" appears early on in the first reports of mystery plays staged within of churches with an invariable meaning: dais or platform where the dramatic action takes place.
+The term “cadafal”appears in early reports of mystery plays staged inside churches with an invariable meaning: a dais or platform where the dramatic action takes place.

 The Corridor

-This is the great ramp built on top of the Basilica's main aisle.
+This is the great ramp built on the Basilica's main aisle.
 It rises from the principal door to the Cadafal; two small bays to the each side at the point where it joins the latter provide seating for three lay organisers and the priest overseeing the play.

 Its importance is largely symbolic, primarily because it is the only physical element that converts the entire church into a framework for dramatic actions.
-Secondarily, the walkway is the road that permits communication between the earthly and the divine, and represents the spiritual road that everyone travels.
+Second, the walkway is the road that permits communication between the earthly and the divine, and represents the spiritual path everyone travels.

-During the play, the actor playing Mary also travels this path, from the door to the Cadafal, symbolising her total achievement of the Christian ideal of uniting with the Christ through his Passion.
+During the play, the young actor playing Mary also travels this path, from the Basilica door to the Cadafal, symbolising the Virgin’s total achievement of the Christian ideal of unity with Christ through his Passion.

 Music

 The music for the play is contained in the Consueta, a portmanteau of the words Consuetudine and Ordinatio.
-These manuscripts of the liturgical ceremonies, which contain precious annotations on stage directions, musical score, and stage devices, date from as early as 1625.
+The manuscripts of the liturgical ceremonies, which contain precious annotations on stage directions, devices, and the musical score, date to as early as 1625.